Codesai/website/README.md

 3. Run `docker-compose up`
 4. You may access the local website at `localhost:4000`
 5. Start coding and jekyll will automatically build after you save changes
 6. If you modify `.yml` files, you need to either restart the docker container (`Ctrl+C, docker-compose up` again) or start another terminal and type `docker exec -it {name} bash` to get a terminal inside the container.
 Once there, type `jekyll build` so it will build the site taking the changes to the `.yml` files.
-This is because the docker container is executing `jekyll serve` which doesn't get the `.yml` changes.
+This is because the docker container is executing `jekyll serve` which doesn't get the `.yml` changes

 **Remember:** If you experience other problems with jekyll automatic builds you can always start another terminal and run `docker exec -it {name} bash`.
 You may now use `jekyll build` and other jekyll commands on demand.
 To check the name of your docker container you can run `docker ps`, it should be something like {name_of_jekyll_folder}_web_1.